-The primary purpose of the Subarea Modeling Guidelines Manual is to promote consistency in transportation modeling within Orange County.
-The goal of the manual is to ensure consistency between local subarea models in Orange County and the Orange County Transportation Analysis Model (OCTAM), as well as with the Southern California Association of Governments' (SCAG) regional model.
+This manual will be periodically updated with improved modeling procedures and updated databases.
+A secondary goal of this manual is to encourage consistency in transportation modeling between local subarea models in Orange County and OCTAM, as well as with the Southern California Association of Governments' (SCAG) regional model..